petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## A/B Testing - Estimated Time to Declare Winner

 This is the duration the A/B test needs to run to determine a winner.
-Note, this is only available for a bounce rate type A/B test.
+Note, this is only available for a bounce rate-type A/B test.

 ## A/B Testing - Improvement

 This shows the relative improvement from the control.
-For example, if the control had a 15% retention rate but the variant had a 16% retention rate.
-The improvement is calculated as,
+For example, a control may have had a 15% retention rate, but the variant had a 16% retention rate.
+The improvement is calculated as

 ```
 ((16 - 15) / 15) * 100 = ~6.67% improvement.
 ```

-This metric is also be known as lift.
+This metric is also known as lift.

 ## A/B Testing - Probability to Win

-This is the likelihood in percentage of whether a variant will beat the control.
+This is a prediction in percentage that a variant beats the control.

 ## Acquisitions - Percentage of Sessions

 This shows the breakdown in percentage of the top traffic sources of how visitors arrive to your site.
-A session is considered a new session if there has been 30 minutes of inactivity since the previous session, or is the start of a new day (i.e. past midnight).
-For a given time range, the rate is calculated as,
+A session is considered a new session if 30 minutes of inactivity passed since the previous session, or it's the start of a new day (i.e. past midnight).
+For a given time range, the rate is calculated as

 ```
 (The acquisition traffic source) ÷ (The total number of sessions) * 100